Privacy Screens -How High Can I Go With Titan Wood Post Anchor?

 However, if you really want the best solution for what you are doing I would highly recommend the new Titan Evolution Structural Wood Post Anchor which has been tested as a standalone 4x4 post at 42" and has acheived loads up to 640#.
 And the post anchor is completely concealed AND it is surface mounted.

 Privacy Panel By DIYer in Los Angeles

 The Evolution structural wood post anchor is the smallest yet strongest surface mount post anchor you will find.
-It was designed specifically those applications that go beyond what the Proline Titan Wood Post Anchor does.
+It was designed specifically for those applications that go beyond what the Proline Titan Wood Post Anchor does.

 So these are your options.
 The ultimate solution is the structural post anchor if you want this to have maximum strength and visual appearance.
 Check it out